 3. Chewing well prevents leaky gut: See above for how chewing feeds the happy, healthy gut bugs.
 When we are not feeding the "good" gut microbes to maintain a healthy and balanced microbial population, we can create an inflamed and irritated gut lining.
 This leads to leaky gut syndrome and contributes to many chronic, lifestyle related, health problems.

 4. Chewing food slowly and well promotes relaxation: eating fast, swallowing food practically whole, creates a stress response in the body.
 Stress causes body tissues (muscles, organs etc) to tense, contributes to poor digestion, and chronic fight or flight response throughout body.
+This digestive tract and body tensing also contributes to constipation.

 5. Chewing food well means food is then swallowed in a liquid state this means your body, digestive tract, is better able to digest and pull the nutrients out of the food.

 This means your body cells are being better nourished by the whole foods you spend your hard earned money on.
 This is very important my friends.
 The more nutrients we can pull out of the food we eat, the healthier we will be.
+It is all about what nutrients actually got to your body cells.
+Poorly chewed food cannot be digested well and therefore the actual nutrition does not reach your intended body cells.
+Yes, your health pays dearly over the years.

 Example: blueberries and skins of berries require 50 chews.
 The soft inner part of berry will chew up quickly and naturally move down throat... keep chewing that blueberry skin 50 times.
-Yup, the cud will get smaller and smaller and the habit of swallowing before adequate chewing has taken place will be right there in your face (literally!).
-Resist and keep chewing as the skins of blueberries are loaded with micro-nutrients and complex carbohydrates (fibers) that feed those gut bugs IF you chew it up well for your gut bugs to use them.
+Yes, the cud will get smaller and smaller and the habit of swallowing before adequate chewing has taken place will be right there in your face (literally).
+Resist and keep chewing as the skins of blueberries are loaded with micro-nutrients and complex carbohydrates (fibers) that feed those gut bugs IF you chew it up well for your gut bugs to be able to use them.
 Trust me; the gut bugs (microbes) do not have teeth to do the chew job if you leave it unfinished.
 For goodness sake, show those gut bugs (who do so much for you) some genuine hospitality and chew, chew, chew!